Trump authorizes additional 2,000 National Guard members to Los Angeles, US officials say

 Early protests had a calm and even joyful atmosphere at times, with people dancing to live music and buoyed by Huerta’s release.

-Protesters linked hands outside the downtown federal detention center where Huerta was being held in front of a line of police officers.
+Protesters linked hands in front of a line of police officers outside the downtown federal detention center where Huerta was being held.
 Religious leaders joined the protesters, working with organizers at times to de-escalate moments of tension.

 There was a heavy law enforcement presence in the few square blocks including the federal detention facility, while most in the immense city of some 4 million people went about their normal business on peaceful streets.